Study plan for MAMD-MEDBI Master's Programme in Biomedical Sciences, spring 2018

 - Apply knowledge and skills acquired during the study to new areas and fields in order to carry out advanced tasks and projects.

-In addition, you must have a minimun of 80 ECTS in relevant courses, including a minimum of 20 ECTS in chemistry, or biochemistry and 20 ECTS in molecular and/or cell biology.
+This Master´s Programme is open to self-financing applicants.
+You need a bachelor's degree in Molecular and/or Cell biology, Biomedicine, Physiology, Life Sciences, Biochemistry, Biotechnology or the like.
+You should have a minimum of 80 ECTS in relevant courses, including a minimum of 20 ECTS in chemistry or biochemistry and 20 ECTS in molecular and/or cell biology.
 Other relevant courses include biology, biotechnology, anatomy, physiology, medical laboratory courses, mathematics, informatics, image sciences, nanotechnology and physics.

-All applicants to the programme will be assessed individually.
+All applicants will be assessed individually.
 The selection of students will be based on the following criteria:

 - Depth and relevance of educational training